ulflor/wavepacket/doc/tutorials/plotting.md

 ```

 In the example here, we have reduced the density scale (density to energy units), to fit the large spikes on the plot.
-Further customization includes `stacked_plot.ylim`, which gives the lower and upper range of the y (energy) axis,
+Further customization options are `stacked_plot.ylim`, which gives the lower and upper range of the y (energy) axis,
-or the same for the x-axis.
+and the same for the x-axis.

 For `SimplePlot1D`, you do not supply the number of plots, otherwise the behavior is similar.
 We will use them further below to demonstrate animations from plots.

 ## Manual plotting

-You need to write your own plotting functions if, for example, the default functionality does not cover your use case,
+You need to write your own plotting functions if the default functionality does not cover your use case,
-or you need a specific styling for your publication.
-This requires deeper access and familiarity with
+or if you need a specific styling, for example for a publication.
+Doing so is well supported, but
-Wavepacket data structures, but is well-supported.
+requires deeper access and familiarity with Wavepacket data structures.

 As an example, let us assume you want to plot the density in the plane-wave expansion (the FBR).
 Ideally, you write a plot function first.